Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Performance Evaluations

 \subsubsection{Image Segmentation}

-The image segmentation dataset, also available from the UCIMLR, is on 19 attributes of the scene in each $3\times 3$ image drawn, as per hand-drawn classification, from BRICKFACE, CEMENT, FOLIAGE, GRASS, PATH, SKY and WINDOW.
+The image segmentation dataset, also available from the UCIMLR, is on 19 attributes of the scene in each $3\times 3$ image manually classified to be from BRICKFACE, CEMENT, FOLIAGE, GRASS, PATH, SKY and WINDOW.
 (Thus, $C=7$.)
 We combine the training and test datasets to obtain 330 instances of each scene, so $n=2310$.
 There is a lot of redundancy in the attributes so we reduce the dataset to 8 PCs that together explain at least 99.9\% of the total variance in the dataset.
-The PCs were obtained from the correlation matrix because the 19 attributes have vastly different scales.
-The KNOB-SynC solution found $\hat C = 12$ clusters, with $\mR=0.55$.
+The PCs are obtained from the correlation matrix because the 19 attributes have vastly different scales.
+The KNOB-SynC solution finds $\hat C = 12$ clusters, with $\mR=0.55$.
 The confusion matrix (Table~\ref{tab:knob.sync.Image-scaledpc-8-kappa-3}) indicates that the SKY images are perfectly identified while GRASS and, to a lesser extent, PATH and CEMENT, are fairly well-identified.
 On the other hand, the partitioning struggles to distinguish between BRICKFACE, FOLIAGE and WINDOW.

-Among other methods, only EAC ($\mR = 0.59, \hat C =40$) and MGHD ($\mR=0.56, \hat C = 7$) do modestly to marginally better.
+Among other methods, only EAC ($\mR = 0.59, \hat C =40$) and MGHD ($\mR=0.56, \hat C = 7$) are modestly to marginally better than KNOB-SynC.
 Inspection of the EAC grouping indicates many small groups but also difficulty in separating FOLIAGE and WINDOW, placing them together in one group.
 Further, BRICKFACE is split into five groups, four of which are predominantly of this kind, but the fifth group is unable to distinguish 146 observations of BRICKFACE from 32, 52 and 62 observations of CEMENT, FOLIAGE and WINDOW, respectively.
 The other methods all perform moderately to substantially worse (Table~\ref{tab:AR.HD}) with PGMM, MSAL and DBSCAN$^*$ unable to find clustering solutions.